Run Rabbit Run 50 & 100 Mile Endurance Runs

 Registration for the 2014 race will open January 1.
 2014.
 Our Bunny Money Meter is at $35,000 – $10,000 guaranteed for the 100 mile winners!

 Welcome to our Little Event

 For the 100 miler, we’re offering prize money, to both Tortoises and Hares!
-Our resident Pooka Harvey again hit a small lottery and has put up the first $20,000.
+Our resident Pooka Harvey again hit a small lottery and has put up the first $35,000.
 We’re looking to go higher.
 Much higher.
-Last year we offered the highest purse of any ultra marathon in the world!
-This year we’re shooting for $100,000!
+We offer the highest purse of any ultra marathon in the world!
 Follow the “Bunny Money” meter!

 Registration is limited and we do expect the races to fill fairly quickly.
 Please visit the Registration page for more information.
 To see who’s running the 50 miler, click Here.
 For a list of currently registered 100 mile Tortoises, click Here; for 100 mile Hares, click Here.
 Please read our refund policies carefully.
 We are a charity event and all revenues in excess of expenses go to our various charitable beneficiaries of northern Colorado.
 We pay ourselves no salary.
 Should you be ineligible for a refund, please know that your money will go to a good cause.